Persons with Limited Mobility

 To the Kaistudios

-The Kaistudios are located on the 2nd and 3rd floors and can be reached using the »B« lifts situated in the tunnel leading to the ticket shop on the ground floor – to the right of the long escalator.
+The Kaistudios are located on the 2nd and 3rd floors and can be reached using the »B« lifts, which are situated in the tunnel leading to the ticket shop on the ground floor – to the right of the long »Tube« escalator.

 All the halls in the Elbphilharmonie and Laeiszhalle have spaces for wheelchair users, and these are indicated in the hall plans.
 Depending on availability, wheelchair spaces – and tickets for companions – can be booked as follows:

-All severely disabled persons receive a 15% discount.
+All severely disabled persons receive a 15% discount on the ticket price.

 Tactile paving system

-The tactile paving system begins on the forecourt of the Elbphilharmonie and guides you into the building and up to each floor.
+The tactile paving system begins on the forecourt of the Elbphilharmonie and guides visitors with visual impairments into the building and up to each floor.
 There is a notice indicating which floor you are on at the end of every banister.
 All stairs in the foyers and in the Grand Hall are marked with stripes and may be discerned by cane users.

-Please indicate when booking if you wish to bring a guide dog to a concert or event.
+Please indicate when booking if you wish to bring a disability assistance dog to a concert or event.

 Block E and parts of blocks I and K in the Grand Hall are fitted with an induction loop.
 Hearing aid users can use this to listen to the musical or spoken performance wirelessly through their own hearing aid, provided that the hearing aid is fitted with a »T« switch.
 If you require this assistance, please select a seat in one of these areas when booking and inform the in-house staff on the evening of the concert.

-In addition, remote receivers are available for all areas in the Grand Hall.
-Visitors with hearing impairments who are interested in using a receiver are asked to enquire at the cloakroom.
-The receivers can be connected to a pair of headphones or a induction neck loop for the use of hearing aids fitted with a »T« switch.
+In addition, remote receivers are available for all areas of the Grand Hall.
+Visitors with hearing impairments who are interested in using a receiver are kindly asked to enquire at the cloakroom.
+The receivers can be connected to a pair of headphones or to an induction neck loop for the use of hearing aids fitted with a »T« switch.
 Please note that visitors currently must provide their own headphones or induction neck loop.
 The remote receivers are compatible in all areas of the Grand Hall.